ScienceParkStudyGroup/rna-seq-lesson/_episodes/04-bioinformatic-workflow.md

 $ cd ~/Desktop/fastqc_html/
 $ open *.html
 ~~~

-Your computer will open each of the HTML files in your default web
+{: .bash}

-browser.
+Your computer will open each of the HTML files in your default web browser.
 Depending on your settings, this might be as six separate
 tabs in a single window or six separate browser windows.

-## Decoding the other FastQC outputs
+## 1.3 Decoding the other FastQC outputs
 We've now looked at quite a few "Per base sequence quality" FastQC graphs, but there are nine other graphs that we haven't talked about!
 Below we have provided a brief overview of interpretations for each of these plots.
 It's important to keep in mind

 + **Per tile sequence quality**: the machines that perform sequencing are divided into tiles.
 This plot displays patterns in base quality along these tiles.
 Consistently low scores are often found around the edges, but hot spots can also occur in the middle if an air bubble was introduced at some point during the run.